jamstack/jamstack.org/src/site/headless-cms/cloudcannon.md

   - Jekyll
   - Hugo
   - 11ty
+  - SvelteKit
+  - Next.js
+  - Gatsby
+  - Nuxt
+  - Astro
+  - MkDocs
-description: The Git-based CMS for Jekyll, Hugo and 11ty sites.
-Take control of your content with visual editing, publishing and reusable components.
+description: A Git-based CMS that supports all major Static Site Generators.
+Manage your site's content with visual editing, custom components and two way Git-syncing.
 ---
 ## CloudCannon
-The Git-based CMS for Jekyll, Hugo and 11ty sites.
-Take control of your content with visual editing, publishing and reusable components.
+A Git-based CMS that supports all major Static Site Generators.
+Manage your site's content with visual editing, custom components and two way Git-syncing.

-### Sync Workflow
-Develop your unique site and sync files with your favourite Git provider, GitHub, Bitbucket or GitLab.
+Develop your unique site and sync files with your favorite Git provider, GitHub, Bitbucket or GitLab.

-### Build Workflow
-Gain a competitive edge with Jekyll, Hugo or 11ty building your site.

-### Edit Workflow
-Take full control of your content with intuitive visual editing, publishing, and reusable components.

-### Host Workflow
+With three Editors, Visual, Content and Source — your team can choose how they manage their content and build new web pages.
-Deliver the fastest sites on the internet with Cloudflare and AWS.
+Optional hosting to deliver the fastest sites on the internet with Cloudflare and AWS.

-### Community
+### Features
-Plenty of [Jamstack resources to help the community](https://cloudcannon.com/community/), including the Jamstack ecosystem, themes, showcases and more.
+  - User roles and permissions
+  - Authentication
+  - Scheduling
+  - Visual, Content & Source Editors
+  - Globalization
+  - Digital Asset Management (DAM uploads)
+  - Git based version control
+  - Testing domains